mdrake0/mysite/content/fixed/bookshelf.md

 ### Currently Reading

 - _Cracking the Coding Interview_, Gayle Laakmann McDowell
-- _Bad Blood: Secrets and Lies in a Silicon Valley Startup_, John Carreyrou
 - _Learn Go with Tests_, Chris James

 ### Finished and Recommend